Jack Black: Playing Bowser was a no-brainer ｜ BANG Showbiz English

 "Who wouldn't want to party with that band?
 It's two ginormous brands meeting together in a perfect storm of entertainment."

-The new flick is the latest in the trend of video game adaptations – following on from the 'Uncharted' movie and 'The Last of Us' TV series – and Jack thinks that the influence of video games will be felt on both the big and small screens for years to come.
+The new flick is the latest in the trend of video game adaptations – following on from the 'Uncharted' movie and 'The Last of Us' TV series – and Jack thinks that the influence of video games will be felt for years to come.

 The 'School of Rock' star said: "In the future, film and television are going to keep going towards using the stories told in video games, because that market seems to be growing and growing exponentially.